Defensive Programming in Functional Safety — IEC 61508

 Quality criteria

-• Determinism: Reactions are bounded in time, free of undefined behavior, and leave the system in a known state.
+- Determinism: Reactions are bounded in time, free of undefined behaviour, and leave the system in a known state.

-• Traceability & test evidence: Each check is traced to a requirement/hazard and covered by tests, including boundary and injected-fault cases.
+- Traceability and test evidence: Each check is traced to a requirement and hazard, and covered by tests including boundary and injected-fault cases.

-• Clarity: Guard code is readable (no hidden side effects); logs/diagnostics are unambiguous and rate-limited.
+- Clarity: Guard code is readable with no hidden side effects.
+Logs and diagnostics are unambiguous and rate-limited.

 Common pitfalls